mosn/layotto/docs/en/design/lock/lock-api-design.md

 4. Solution B actually make API spec rely on heartbeat logic.
 It relies on the heartbeat interval and the data structure returned by the heartbeat.
 It is equivalent to that the API spec relies on the implementation of sidecar, unless we can also standardize the heartbeat API (including interval, returned data structure, etc.)

-#### in conclusion
+#### Conclusion
-At present, everyone has different opinions on the solution of lease renewal, and the lease renewal function will not be added in the first version.
+At present, the Lock Renewal API might be controversial and will not be added into the first version.

 Personally I prefer the solution A.Let the SDK do the renewal logic.
 Although users have to directly deal with the lease renewal logic when using grpc, it is not hard for developers to understand.